Failure Causes III

 Frost thrust, dig-ins, and critter attacks can occur at any time.
 At Novinium we have seen insect attacks and rodent attacks.
 Amphibians have never been a problem.
 In the case of critter attacks, these usually occur near terminations and hence are often discovered and rectified as a routine matter during a rejuvenation program.
 Dig-ins and frost thrust are generally not discoverable, but follow a pattern similar to manufacturing and installation defects.
 Cables struck with significant damage fail shortly after the event, insignificant damage may be mitigated by rejuvenation.
 In summary, rejuvenation mitigates, but does not prevent all failures resulting from post-installation physical damage.
-Rejuvenation with stress grading technology such as that found in patented Novinium Ultrinium™ 73X brand rejuvenation fluids provides superior mitigation.
+Rejuvenation with stress grading technology such as that found in patented Novinium Cablecure 732/733 [Ultrinium™ 73X] brand rejuvenation fluids provides superior mitigation.

-My faithful readers know that this frog is not a devotee of diagnostic testing.
-The fundamental problem can be summed up thusly: None of the technologies can reliably discriminate between cables which will fail in short order and those which will not.
+My faithful readers know that I am not a devotee of diagnostic testing.
+The fundamental problem can be summarized: none of the technologies can reliably discriminate between cables which will fail in short order and those which will not.
 The rejuvenation program alternative puts a final nail in the diagnostic coffin, because components will all be changed anyway.
 What sense does it make to find out if the components are good or bad?
 Since over 99% of rejuvenated cables don’t fail when no diagnostics are utilized and the extension of life is 5-20 times longer that the retesting horizon, paying for a diagnostic is difficult to justify.
 If all of that were not enough many diagnostics test induce defects!
 Electrical trees can be initiated directly by high voltage methods such as off-line partial discharge or indirectly by inducing space charge with DC methods.
 Even though it makes no technical sense to test, rejuvenation does mitigate the damage testing inflicts on cables if rejuvenation is given some time to improve the dielectric performance of the cable.
 For SPR that is about a week; for UPR it is best to wait for at least a year.
 To explore diagnostic testing further do a key word search on my blog for “diagnostic testing.”

 Insulation Shield Separation